JustinAndreotti/Group-Calendar-App/readme.txt

 TODO:
 - Update how directories are accessed using __dirname so the project can function no matter what directories come before the project directories

-- Cannot use fs module on any functions that are accessed by the front end.
-That means that Calendar data for structuring the year needs to be loaded into an object and accessible without reading from the file system

-- Instead of trying to stream in a file or make an API call to get information about formatting the calendar maybe I should gather the data needed dynamically by using a similar method to how i aquire the data for the JSON creation in the first place.
-    - This might be faster than trying to load a file or make an API call each time and may actually allow for (almost) infinite year scrolling in both directions